kaniska/H2OHiveUDF/README.md

 #### 4. Now we create a table adult_data_set in Hive

+i.
+Install HortonWorks Data Platform - VM in Mac with proper user/ permissions.

-i.  the H2O hrame csv data imported into the table using HDP-beeswax
+ii.
+Import H2O frame (test data) into the table using HDP-beeswax

 https://github.com/kaniska/H2OHiveUDF/blob/master/scorePrediction/docs/adult_data_set.tiff

 #### 5. Create the UDF to generate predictions from H2O Pojo

+i. create a maven project in Eclipse IDE

-i. copy the generated pojo model jar into the UDF project's localjars folder
+ii. copy the previously generated pojo model jar into the UDF project's localjars folder (ref #1)

-ii. copy the generated pojo model source into UDF project's localjars folder
+iii. copy the generated pojo model source into UDF project's src folder (ref #1)

-iii. write the UDF to return the prediction values
+iv. write the UDF to return the prediction values

 a.
 Ref : https://github.com/h2oai/h2o-world-2015-training/blob/master/tutorials/hive_udf_template/src/main/java/ai/h2o/hive/udf/ScoreDataUDF.java

-iv. write test case to verify H2O prediction and UDF predictions are matching.
+v. write test case to verify H2O prediction and UDF predictions are matching.

-** In the testcase, the expected value derived from pred record as shown in #3
+** In the testcase, the expected values are derived from prediction record as shown in #3

 ** Here we see the UDF-evaluted prediction is matching with expected values !